openstacknetsdk/openstack.net/CONTRIBUTING.md

 ## Emoji

 GitHub provides several emoji which can be included in many areas of the site, especially including comments on issues and pull requests.
-To reduce confusion during evaluation of a pull request, the following emoji can be used to convey special intent.
+To reduce confusion during evaluation of a pull request, the following emoji convey special intent.

 * :question: (`:question:`) Indicates a question.
 This emoji comes with **no strings attached**, which means it's fine to simply answer the question in another comment without making any changes to code.